HL7/cql/input/pages/09-b-cqlreference.md

 When invoked with mixed <span class="id">Integer</span> or <span class="id">Decimal</span> and <span class="id">Quantity</span> arguments, the <span class="id">Integer</span> or <span class="id">Decimal</span> argument will be implicitly converted to <span class="id">Quantity</span>.

-For division operations involving quantities, the resulting quantity will have the appropriate unit.
+For division operations involving quantities, the resulting quantity will have an appropriate unit as determined by application of the UCUM specification.
 Attempting to operate on quantities with invalid or special units will result in <span class="kw">null</span>.

 If either argument is <span class="kw">null</span>, the result is <span class="kw">null</span>.